monsterimpijyrki420/https-server/README.md

 }

 Features:
-  multithreading
+  multithreading,
-  user registeration/authenticator
+  user registeration/authenticator,
-  salting and hashing of passwords edition and deletion of coordinate possible query of coordinates with parameters
+  salting and hashing of passwords, edition and deletion of coordinate possible, query of coordinates with parameters